Video Coming Soon

 - Your work is getting recognized

-At this level, your creative power extends beyond your individual capacity.
-You're creating systems that create, leading teams, producing works that have impact far beyond your direct effort.
+At this level, your creative output extends beyond your individual capacity.
+You're creating systems, tools, and structures that enable others to run their own loops.
+Your works have leverage.

 Signs you're here: